Approved for 6 CPEUs by the CDR ( On-Demand Version)

 Speakers: Naureen Hunani, RD and Kieran Rose

 This four-part course centers Autistic culture and food identity, offering a critical reframe of how Autistic eating experiences are understood and supported.
-Current narratives around food often pathologize Autistic preferences, needs, and embodiment with labels like “picky” or “rigid.”
-These deficit-based approaches not only dismiss unique—and at times complex—inner experiences, but also contribute to identity confusion, shame, and disconnection from the body.
+Deficit-based approaches not only dismiss unique—and at times complex—inner experiences, but also contribute to identity confusion, shame, and disconnection from the body.
+Labels like “picky” or “rigid” can overlook the complex roles that sensory processing, safety, culture, and identity play in shaping eating patterns.

 This foundational session explores the rich and often overlooked landscape of food identity—for autistic individuals and those who support them.
 Together, we’ll unpack how food is far more than nutrition or behavior; it is deeply tied to identity, autonomy, culture, and relational safety.